hlavnjak/lesynth/README.md

 ![LeSynth in Action](assets/lesynth-demo.gif)

-Demo GIF file with a better quality can be found in the [releases page](https://github.com/hlavnjak/lesynth-fourier/releases/)
+Better quality demo MP4 file can be found in the [releases page](https://github.com/hlavnjak/lesynth-fourier/releases/)

 ## Features